-Used during the Yuan (1271-1368), Ming (1368-1911), and Qing (1644-1911) Dynasties, the Drum and Bell Towers functioned as ancient Beijing's time keepers.
+Used during the Yuan (1271-1368), Ming (1368-1911), and Qing (1644-1911) Dynasties, the Drum and Bell Towers functioned as ancient Beijing's timekeepers.
 They set the pace and rhythm of daily life for everyone, from the emperor to the common citizen.
 The Drum tower's drums were used to keep time at night, while the Bell Tower's bells kept time during the day.
-The acoustics of the Drum and Bell Towers was so good that they drums and bells could be heard throughout the ancient city of Beijing.
-Beginning at 7:00pm the drums in the Drum Tower were beaten every two hours through the night until 7:00am.
+The acoustics of the Drum and Bell Towers was so good that the drums and bells could be heard throughout the ancient city of Beijing.
+Beginning at 7:00 pm the drums in the Drum Tower were beaten every two hours through the night until 7:00 am.
 The towers were used for centuries until 1924 when they stopped being used.
-Many people could by that point own their own clocks and the Drum and Bell Towers were considered outdated concepts.
+Many people could by that point own their clocks and the Drum and Bell Towers were considered outdated concepts.

 Originally built in 1273 and located 100 meters south of the Bell Tower, Beijing's Drum Tower is one of the oldest buildings in Beijing.
-The Drum Tower is built on a 4 meter high stone foundation with a wooden structure built on top.
+The Drum Tower is built on a 4-meter-high stone foundation with a wooden structure built on top.
 The entire structure is 46.7 meters high.
-The Drum Tower is a two story building.
-Entry to the second floor of the Drum Tower is granted from a small doorway in the rear of the structure.
+The Drum Tower is a two-story building.
+Entry to the second floor of the Drum Tower is granted from a small doorway at the rear of the structure.
 Stone stairs lead visitors up to the upper floor where 25 drums are arranged around the wall surrounding one giant drum measuring two meters in diameter.
-At 7:00pm the drums were beaten quickly 18 times then slowly for 18 times.
-It was beaten in cycles until it was beaten for a total of 108 times.
+At 7:00 pm the drums were beaten quickly 18 times then slowly 18 times.
+It was beaten in cycles until it was beaten a total of 108 times.
 This announces the beginning of the night watches.
-The drums were beaten every two hours which not only announced the time, but also the change of the guards in the city.
+The drums were beaten every two hours which not only announced the time but also the change of the guards in the city.

-The Bell Tower originally built the same time as the Drum Tower was burned down in the Mid-Qing Dynasty and rebuilt.
+The Bell Tower originally built at the same time as the Drum Tower was burned down in the Mid-Qing Dynasty and rebuilt.
 The Bell Tower was rebuilt of bricks and stones to prevent possible future fire damage.
-The structure has two floors and there is one large arched opening and two doors on all four sides of the second floor to allow the sound to travel throughout Beijing.
-Hanging on a large wooden frame in the second floor is the Bell Tower's namesake, a giant bronze bell.
+The structure has two floors and there are one large arched opening and two doors on all four sides of the second floor to allow the sound to travel throughout Beijing.
+Hanging on a large wooden frame on the second floor is the Bell Tower's namesake, a giant bronze bell.
 The bell is the largest and heaviest bell in China.
 It weighs 63 tons and is over seven meters high.
-The bell was rung by being struck by a two meter long log hanging from chains and is rumored to be heard for over 20 kilometers.
+The bell was rung by being struck by a two-meter-long log hanging from chains and is rumored to be heard for over 20 kilometers.

 Contact us for a tailor-made Beijing tour incl.
 Bell and Drum Towers!